ColorSelect

 Related sample: ColorSelect

-Manipulating the Clear icon
+Adding the Clear button

 Adding a title